Wayne Swinscoe

 BEST MATCH WEIGHT: 181lb 12oz of roach on the River Erne, Enniskillen

-FAVOURITE ITEM OF TACKLE: 15ft Acolyte Ultra float rod
+FAVOURITE ITEM OF TACKLE: 14ft & 15ft Acolyte Ultra float rod

 ABOUT:

-Wayne has a wealth of match fishing experience spanning well over 40 years.
+Wayne has a wealth of match fishing experience spanning over 50 years.
 Having started in his teens on the River Trent, which runs through his home town, he soon honed his river skills.
-He joined the famous Trentmen team in his early 20s and his match career really took off.
-After a few years, the Shakespeare Superteam came calling and Wayne moved to the West Midlands circuit with much success.
+He joined the famous Trentmen team in his early 20s, and his match career took off.
+After a few years, the Shakespeare Superteam came calling, and Wayne moved to the West Midlands circuit with much success.

 As the rivers started to decline he was asked to captain the newly formed Essex County again in a new era down south.
 This was team fishing at its best and they had unprecedented success for many years.